Safeway, Easter Seals and Special Olympics Launch Fundraising Campaign for Disabilities

 Easter Seals is the leading non-profit provider of services for individuals with autism, developmental disabilities, physical disabilities and other special needs.
 For nearly 90 years, we have been offering help and hope to children and adults living with disabilities, and to the families who love them.
 Through therapy, training, education and support services, Easter Seals creates life-changing solutions so that people with disabilities can live, learn, work and play.
 Visit www.easterseals.com to learn more about autism, find services at an Easter Seals near you, or change the lives of people living with disabilities by becoming a donor or volunteer.

-*This information is from an external source (Easter Seals).
+(i)Source/Reference: Easter Seals.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.